We practise what we teach

 Claire was previously a Senior Reporter & News Features Editor at Nature, and prior to that a reporter and features editor at New Scientist.
 Her awards as a science writer include an Association of British Science Writers Award and a British Medical Journalism Award.
 Claire has a degree in Natural Sciences from Cambridge University and a DPhil in developmental genetics from Oxford University.

-Dr Jon Copley: Associate Professor in Ocean Exploration & Public Engagement at the University of Southampton, where he has received awards for teaching and postgraduate skills training.
-His programme of public engagement with his research, which includes frequent work with the media, public talks, and online engagement, resulted in a 4-star REF 'Impact Case Study'.
-His awards as a science communicator include the Biosciences Federation Science Communication Award for Established Researchers, and he was previously a Reporter and Assistant News Editor at New Scientist magazine.
-He is the author of the popular science book Ask An Ocean Explorer, and his broadcast media credits include being science advisor & on-screen contributor for BBC Blue Planet II.
+His awards as a science communicator include the Royal Society of Biology's Science Communication Award for Established Researchers, and he was previously a Reporter and Assistant News Editor at New Scientist magazine.
+He is the author of two popular science books, and his broadcast media credits include being science advisor & on-screen contributor for BBC Blue Planet II.